visionml/pytracking/ltr/README.md

 ## Trackers
  The framework currently contains the training code for the following trackers.

-### LWTL
+### LWL
  The following setting files can be used train the LWTL networks, or to know the exact training details.
- - [lwtl.lwtl_stage1](train_settings/lwtl/lwtl_stage1.py): The default settings used for initial network training with fixed backbone weights.
+ - [lwl.lwl_stage1](train_settings/lwl/lwl_stage1.py): The default settings used for initial network training with fixed backbone weights.
 We initialize the backbone ResNet with pre-trained Mask-RCNN weights.
 These weights can be obtained from [here](https://drive.google.com/file/d/12pVHmhqtxaJ151dZrXN1dcgUa7TuAjdA/view?usp=sharing).
 Download and save these weights in env_settings().pretrained_networks directory.
- - [lwtl.lwtl_stage2](train_settings/lwtl/lwtl_stage2.py): The default settings used for training the final LWTL model.
-This setting fine-tunes all layers in the model trained using [lwtl_stage1](train_settings/lwtl/lwtl_stage1.py).
+ - [lwl.lwl_stage2](train_settings/lwl/lwl_stage2.py): The default settings used for training the final LWL model.
+This setting fine-tunes all layers in the model trained using [lwl_stage1](train_settings/lwl/lwl_stage1.py).
- - [lwtl.lwtl_boxinit](train_settings/lwtl/lwtl_boxinit.py):  The default settings used for training the bounding box encoder network in order to enable VOS with box initialization.
+ - [lwl.lwl_boxinit](train_settings/lwl/lwl_boxinit.py):  The default settings used for training the bounding box encoder network in order to enable VOS with box initialization.

 ### PrDiMP